Home » Colombian » Colombian Almojábanas (Cheese Bread)

 Almojábanas (Colombian Cheese Bread)

-• Category: Appetizers, Bread, Breakfast
+Course Appetizers, Bread, Breakfast

 Ingredients

-• 1 cup (150 g) pre-cooked cornmeal (For making arepas)
+• 1 cup 150 g pre-cooked cornmeal (For making arepas)

 • 2 tbsp white granulated sugar